pdf-raku/Font-FreeType-raku/lib/Font/FreeType/Face.md

 Each time your callback code is called, a [Font::FreeType::Glyph](Glyph.md) object is passed for the current glyph.

+If there was an error loading the glyph, then the glyph's, `stat` method will return non-zero and the `error` method will return an exception object.

 ### for-glyphs(str, _code-ref_)

-Execute a callback for each glyph in a string.
+Execute a callback for each glyph in a string, passing a [Font::FreeType::Glyph](Glyph.md) object on each invocation.

 ### has-glyph-names()